Learning through Play Together: Supporting the development of habits of mind

 Laying the foundation for success with written language, teachers encourage children to listen to one another and to verbally express their feelings, ideas and experiences.

 Mathematical thinking is supported in the many problem-solving experiences that evolve in the block room, the workshop, studios, and the classroom that include, for example, exploration of number, measurement, spatial concepts, symmetry, counting, and numeral recognition.

-It may happen that some children need a little extra support at home in naming specific letters and numbers in order to pass kindergarten entrance interviews or to feel confident among other children who have had lots of explicit instruction prior to kindergarten.
-Since the alphabet, numerals and rules of punctuation are not generally learned through discovery, some direct instruction in these skills at home may be useful prior to kindergarten.
-We get it.
+It may happen that some children need a little extra support at home in naming specific letters and numerals in order to pass kindergarten entrance interviews or to feel confident among other children who have had lots of explicit instruction prior to kindergarten.
+Since the alphabet, numerals and rules of punctuation are not generally learned through discovery, some direct instruction in these skills at home and at school may be useful to some children prior to kindergarten.

-Nevertheless, we hope that you will continue to value children’s self-initiated learning through play—even in the face of Kindergarten, 2012.
+Nevertheless, we hope that you will continue to value children’s self-initiated learning through play—even in the face of Kindergarten 2015.
 Children are, naturally, very curious, competent, meaning-seeking and relationship-seeking individuals who learn a great deal from their play with one another in small groups guided by caring, and equally curious, adults.

 The teachers, Karen and I are available to help parents navigate the sometimes difficult choices connected with the transition to kindergarten.

 For further reading, I suggest Mind in the Making: The Seven Essential Skills Every Child Must Learn (Galinsky, 2010).